Basil Pesto Recipe (with tips & tricks!)

 There are lots of ways to customize your pesto depending on your dietary needs or taste preferences.
 Below are some common adaptations and tips.

-You can easily use less garlic or omit it from this recipe.
-Let’s be honest, pesto can be very garlicky!
-If you don’t want to breathe hot-garlicky-fire the rest of the day, mild pesto made with less garlic lets you taste the gloriously toasted pine nuts, the Parmesan cheese, your good extra virgin olive oil, and, of course, basil.
-Don’t send me hate mail telling me that it isn’t pesto without the garlic.
-I’ll email you back, just warning you!
+Adjust the amount of garlic to your preference.
+Feel free to use less garlic or even omit it entirely.
+Let’s be honest, pesto can be very garlicky.
+If you don’t want to breathe hot-garlicky-fire the rest of the day, mild pesto made with less (or no) garlic lets you taste the gloriously toasted pine nuts, the Parmesan cheese, your good extra virgin olive oil, and, of course, basil.
+Of course, you can go the opposite direction and add extra garlic to your pesto, too.

 There are two reasons for doing this.
 One is obvious: You don’t have quite enough basil in your garden to make this pesto recipe, or it’s too expensive to buy.
 Add spinach to make up the difference.
 The other reason?
 Spinach can tame the flavor a bit so your pesto is just a bit milder.
 Just as nutritious, just as delicious, just as beautiful!